apita1423/libraryadventure-pp3/README.md

 ## User Experience

 ### User Stories
+We have always had those stories that we just wanted to jump into and just stay there awhile.
+Experience what the main character is experiencing.
+That is what I tried to do with this project.

+The story starts with the user in the library, which becomes a bit personal because I ask for their name and it prompts to welcome them to the library.
+The story continues with a red book (hence the red book ASCII art) and the user picks it up and starts reading and he essentially is transported into the book's world.
+Here the user is presented with the story and two different situations they can pick from.
+But, the user has to be careful with what option they choose.
+It could be the right or wrong answer.
+But, with every wrong answer there is a second chance for the user to chose the right path.

 ---

 ## Design

 ### Colour Scheme
 I used the Colorama module as a way to colour my text in the Python terminal.
 The Library Adenture title has stayed white because I wanted the title to pop especially with the black background.
 The book ASCII art is red due to the story mentioning a red book.
-"Please enter your name:" is yellow as well as when the user puts in their name or decides not to.
+"Please enter your name:" is yellow as well as when the user is prompted with "Welcome to the library (name).
 When the user inputs the wrong answer, the prompt they receive is red.
 When the user is asked if they want to play again, the "Play Again?" is in green.
+Game Over is also in red.

 ### Imagery
-Talking about libraries and books, of course, I wanted to add an image books.
+Talking about libraries and books, of course, I wanted to add an image of books.
 The ASCII book art was a great choice, especially with one book on it's side.
-It is like that book is the one that catches the players eyes.
+It is like that book is the one that catches the players' eyes.

 ---